svm-suite/svm-suite.github.io/README.md

 )
 ```

-The above example inputs s-expression of two elements, and outputs them in swapped position.
+The above example inputs the s-expression of two elements, and outputs them in a swapped position.
 To reuse it in the following section, let's declare this example as saved in a file `swap.svm`.

 ##### D.1.2.4. modularity